materialsproject/fireworks/docs/installation_tutorial.rst

 At this point, you've successfully set up a system to store a simple job in a database and run it later.
 You might want to get a snack!

 Your next step depends on your interests.
 If you want to stick with our simple script and automate it on at least one worker node (perhaps through a queuing system), forge on to the next tutorial in the series: :doc:`Installation (part 2) </installation_tutorial_pt2>`.
-This is the path we recommend.
+This is the path we recommend for most users.

 If don't want to automatically launch a lot of Rockets and instead want to learn how more complex jobs are defined, you might want skip ahead to :doc:`defining jobs using FireTasks </task_tutorial>`.